The Role of Filtration in Maintaining Safe Spa Pools

 Types of Filters for Spa Pools

-- Pre-coat Filters: Use materials like diatomaceous earth for fine filtration.
+Pre-coat Filters: The filtration process uses materials like diatomaceous earth to achieve fine filtration.

 Best Practices for Filtration